-A number of constituents have asked me about who I have been supporting in this leadership contest over the last month however I have to remain impartial throughout the process so I’m unable to state publicly who I might be backing.
+Many constituents have asked me about who I have been supporting in this leadership contest however I have to remain impartial throughout the process so I’m unable to state publicly who I might be backing.
 This is because I am a Government Whip, with an important constitutional role to support the Government and PM of the day as well as ensure the mechanics of the House of Commons business functions whatever else is happening.

 Leadership Election FAQs